MangleeZee

 MangleeZee logo, in large 256 pixel size.

-MangleeZee aims to be a brain-dead simple to use, hair-raisingly powerful, and totally intuitive, and mostly succeeds in all three goals.
-There's one window, and no dialogs.
-You drop folders (or files) in, tell MangleeZee what you'd like done, and it's done.
+MangleeZee aims to be a brain-dead simple to use, hair-raisingly powerful and totally intuitive, and mostly succeeds in all three goals.
+There's one simple window, and no dialogs.
+You drop folders (or files) in, tell MangleeZee what you would like done, and it's done.
 And that's it.

 MangleeZee features..